bongnv/blog/content/blog/2020-05-08-type-check-for-gatsby/index.md

 tags: ["react", "gatsby", "typescript"]
 ---

-Coming from Golang background, writing codes without type checking is somehow uncomfortable.
-Therefore, I was looking for a TypeScript support in Gatsby like [`gatsby-plugin-typescript`](https://www.gatsbyjs.org/packages/gatsby-plugin-typescript/).
+Coming from Golang background, writing codes without type is somehow uncomfortable.
+Therefore, I was looking for a TypeScript support in Gatsby like [`gatsby-plugin-typescript`](https://www.gatsbyjs.org/packages/gatsby-plugin-typescript/) to accommodate that.
 However, without core integration, the plugin has a couple of limitations like [this issue](https://www.gatsbyjs.org/packages/gatsby-plugin-typescript/#caveats).
 Fortunately, Gatsby is recently developing a native support for Typescript ([link](https://www.gatsbyjs.org/blog/2020-01-23-why-typescript-chose-gatsby/)) so we can enable TypeScript without a plugin.

 ## Create a new site

-Firstly, make sure `gatsby-cli` is installed or you can use this quick command to install it:
+Firstly, make sure `gatsby-cli` is installed or we can use this quick command to install it:

 ```shell
 yarn global add gatsby-cli
 ```

-Create a new website and follow the instruction
+Then create a new website by the bellowing command and follow the instruction

 ```shell
 gatsby new gatsby-site